Royel-Payne/GWxLauncher/docs/multiclient-support.md

 4. Argument control

-   * include or exclude `-sharedArchive` based on launch mode
+   * include or exclude `-shareArchive` based on launch mode

 ---